-SIOS is making use of the Earth Observing System (EOS) program of NASA with its different satellite missions and scientific instruments comprised of a series of coordinated polar-orbiting satellites designed to monitor and understand key components of the climate system and their interactions through long-term global observations of the land surface, the biosphere, atmosphere and oceans (Platnik, 2022).
-This also enables direct comparison between Svalbard and particularly the rest of the Arctic, of the different ESS components which are being remotely observed.
-To make best use of this data, links between existing EOS data need to be established, and data need to be available in formats that global Earth system modelling can make use of.
+SIOS is making use of the Earth Observing System (EOS) programme of NASA with its different satellite missions and scientific instruments comprised of a series of coordinated polar-orbiting satellites designed to monitor and understand key components of the climate system and their interactions through long-term global observations of the land surface, the biosphere, the atmosphere and the ocean (Braun et al., 2022).
+This also enables direct comparison between Svalbard and the rest of the Arctic in terms of the different ESS components that are being remotely observed.
+To make the best use of this data, links between existing EOS data need to be established, and the data need to be available in formats that global Earth system modelling can make use of.

-Finally, many of the observations collected by regional observation systems like SIOS have large potential to add to improved understanding of how people living in the Arctic are affected by climatic changes in many different ways (e.g., by landslides, avalanches, coastal erosion).
+Finally, many of the observations collected by regional observation systems like SIOS have large potential to add to improved understanding of how people living in the Arctic are affected by climatic changes in many different ways (e.g. by landslides, avalanches, coastal erosion).
 COAT has a clear goal of providing management relevance.
-Clearly, also SIOS can assist humans and societies to develop management of climate change impacts.
+Clearly, SIOS can also assist humans and societies to develop management of climate change impacts.
 Such assistance is needed for developing resilience and adaptation to enable Arctic communities to deal with the consequences of the ongoing climatic changes.
 Presently, with the move towards involving local communities directly in climate change observations and research, this might place SIOS in a new role as also contributing more directly to societal needs.

-Data Availability

-- Data for Figure 1 is available through the Norwegian Meteorological Institute online service.
-Data for Figure 2 is - available in the SIOS Observation facility catalogue.
+Data availability.
+Data for Fig. 1 are available through the Norwegian Meteorological Institute online service.
+Locations of infrastructure presented in Fig. 2 are available in the SIOS Observation Facility Catalogue.